-We always have the best of intentions before our spouse leaves for a deployment, don’t we?
+We always have the best of intentions before our spouse leaves for deployment, don’t we?
 We will make everything perfect for them before they leave.
 We will do our best not to cry and show them how strong we are while they’re gone.
 We won’t get upset over trivial things and above all, we will not fight with them before they leave or while they’re away.

 1. First of all, remember that it’s ok to fight

 Every couple fights.
-No marriage or person is perfect and getting into a disagreement is totally normal, even without the added stress of a deployment.
+No marriage or person is perfect and getting into a disagreement is totally normal, even without the added stress of deployment.
 Fighting can even be healthy, when it’s done respectfully, because it gives both of you a chance to air out your issues.
 So don’t beat yourself up for arguing, even when your spouse is on deployment.
 However do remember that while arguing is ok from time to time, not resolving it isn’t healthy.